 We love the dark and moody vibes of the floral mural in this living room, you can find really similar prints at Surface View.

 Color blocking has been a major trend in feature wall ideas this year and adds a load more interest than just a wall of one block color.
 We can’t get enough of this fresh white and blue combination – perfect for a fresh finish in a light-starved living space.

-5. Wall stickers aren't just for kids' rooms
+10. Wall stickers aren't just for kids' rooms

-Wall stickers may not seem like the most grown up solution for a feature wall, but we promise there are some really gorgeous designs out there.
+Wall stickers may not seem like the most grown up solution for a feature wall idea, but we promise there are some really gorgeous designs out there.
 Plus if you are an interior design commitment-phobe or renting your place, they are a pretty easy to remove.
 Use one to make more of a focal wall – such as behind your sofa or at the head of your bed.

-6. Create a living wall
+11. Create a living wall

-7. Design a gallery wall with photos and artwork
+12. Design a gallery wall with photos and artwork